Airco DH.9: Post war service

-Following the end of the conflict, large numbers of surplus DH.9s became available at low prices and the type was widely exported; this included those aircraft that were donated to the Dominions as well as India as part of the Imperial Gift programme.
+Following the end of the conflict, large numbers of surplus DH.9s became available at low prices and the type was widely exported.
+This included aircraft donated to the Dominions and India as part of the Imperial Gift programme.
 The South African Air Force (SAAF) received a total of 48 DH.9s, and used them extensively, including against the Rand Revolt in 1922.
 Several South African aircraft were later re-engined with Bristol Jupiter radial engines as the M′pala; such modified aircraft continued to serve until 1937.
-One DH.9 was transported to Japan during the Sempill Mission.
-A large number of DH.9s were also apparently exported to China according to the ADC Aircraft.

 Possibly the last battle use by any user was in late 1922, during the Turkish War of Independence.
 Greeks had deployed a number of them against the Kemalists who were fighting the British supported Greek Army invading the remaining chunk of the Ottoman Empire after the 1918 Armistice of Mudros followed by the Sevres Treaty which was rejected by the nationalists.
-One of Greek DH.9s had made a forced landing behind Turkish lines near Muğla during the Battle of Sakarya previous year, sometime in July 1921.
-This machine was quickly repaired and was flown to Ankara in August 1921 by famous pilot Vecihi Hürkuş.
-It was named "Ismet".
-It was deployed, as the only Turkish airplane at the time, in the last phases of the Battle of Sakarya, making a total of 23 sorties, mostly by Vecihi.
+One of Greek DH.9s had made a forced landing behind Turkish lines near Muğla during the Battle of Sakarya the previous year, sometime in July 1921.
+This machine was quickly repaired and was flown to Ankara in August 1921 by Vecihi Hürkuş.
+It was named "Ismet" and deployed, as the only Turkish airplane at the time, in the last phases of the Battle of Sakarya, making a total of 23 sorties, mostly by Vecihi.
 Same airplane continued to serve for the remaining of the War of Independence through 1922.
-There were three more Greek DH.9s found in excellent condition, with plenty of spare parts, near Izmir after the Greek army pulled out hurriedly, having been routed by Kemalists in August 1922.
+There were three more Greek DH.9s found in excellent condition, with plenty of spare parts, near İzmir after the Greek army pulled out hurriedly, having been routed by Kemalists in August 1922.
 These four planes served the young Turkish Air Force until 1925.

+The Irish Free State purchased surplus six DH.9s from the Aircraft Disposal Company, received in January–February 1923.
+They were used for reconnaissance, army support and protection of railways during the last few months of the Irish Civil War.
+The DH.9 remained in Irish service into the 1930s.